 ‘The responsible and sustainable use, and protection of water resources, waterways and catchments to enhance the social, cultural, environmental and economic values of the region’.

 The Mackay-Whitsunday-Isaac Region’s non-agricultural sector ranges from tourism, aquaculture and urban, to heavy industry and Ports.
 The Report Card has previously reported stewardship for non-agricultural sectors and industry by assessing different management practice proportions relating to management practise frameworks specific to each industry.
-Frameworks for non-agricultural stewardship sectors are undergoing a review, with the new urban stewardship framework expected to be reported in the 2021 Stewardship Report and the 2021 Report Card (released in 2022).
+The new Urban Water Stewardship Framework was reported in the 2021 Stewardship Report and the 2021 Report Card (released in August 2022).
 This process has been led by the Office of the Great Barrier Reef and can be applied across all regional report cards in the Great Barrier Reef.
-The Partnership are also releasing their third stewardship report later in 2021, which will showcase the many stewardship projects that are occurring in the region to improve waterway health and our local ecosystems.
+The Partnership are also releasing their fourth stewardship report later in 2022, which will showcase the many stewardship projects that are occurring in the region to improve waterway health and our local ecosystems.

 The Mackay-Whitsunday-Isaac Region has a diverse agricultural sector, with the most prominent commodities being grazing, sugarcane and horticulture.
 Many North Queensland farmers are improving the profitability and long-term sustainability of their farms by adopting best management practices.
 Through these practices, they are also improving the quality of the water entering the Great Barrier Reef lagoon.
 The Mackay-Whitsunday-Isaac Report Card aligns its agricultural stewardship reporting with the GBR Report Card, which are reported through the Paddock to Reef (P2R) program.